 Antonio de las Alas was born in Taal, Batangas Province, on the Philippine Island of Luzon, on September 12, 1888 (many profiles list his birth as October 14, 1889).
-After graduating from Batangas High School, he received a scholarship to study in the United States.
-He arrived in Bloomington in the fall of 1905, ultimately receiving his L.L.B. from Indiana University in the spring of 1908.
-He then attended the Yale University Law School, where he received his L.L.M. in 1909.
+After graduating from Batangas High School, he was selected to be one of the 100 Philippine students to participate in the Pensionado program that sent exceptional Philippine students to America to attend a U.S. college.
+As a result, arived in in Bloomington in the fall of 1905, ultimately receiving his LL.B. from Indiana University School of Law in the spring of 1908.

 When the nation's Commonwealth era begain in 1935, de las Alas served as a member of the Constitutional Convention for the new constitution.
 In 1936, he was appointed Minister of Finance.
 In 1941 he was elected to the Senate.
 During the Japanese occupation of the Philippines, during WWII, de las Alas was a member of the controversial Filipino Executive Commission that worked with the Japanese occupiers.
 After the war, he was charged with treason and imprisoned.
 In 1946, he was acquitted and released.
 Three years later, he was appointed a member of the Monetary Board of the Central Bank of the Philippines (1959-1955).
 He also served as Chairman of the Philippine Chamber of Commerce (1951-53).